Town-of-Impostors/TownOfImpostors/README.md

 **Starting from v1.5.0 onwards, there is a new reset custom settings button in the lobby.
 Please use it if your settings are bugged.
 Settings can bug when you update from version to version, it's best practice to reset settings.**

+**Starting from v1.6.0 onwards, this mod should now be compatible with Mod Manager by MatuxGG.
+Please note that using the Mod Manager to install the mod still does not guarantee that the mod will work as intended.**

 **Verifying installation success**
 - Launch the game via Among Us.exe
 - In the top-left corner, below Among Us version, you should see _Town Of Impostors vX.X.X Mod by AJMix_